Pittsburgh and Ohio Central Railroad

-The P&OHC was formed after the purchase by Genesse & Wyoming of the former Pittsburgh Industrial Railroad from RailAmerica, Inc. in 2000.
-The line has track extending from its office in the McKees Rocks north to Neville Island and south to Arden in South Strabane Township.
+The P&OHC was formed after the purchase by Genesse & Wyoming of the former Pittsburgh Industrial Railroad from RailAmerica in 2000.
+The line has track extending from its office in the McKees Rocks north to Neville Island and south to Arden in South Strabane Township, with a spur from Carnegie to Rennerdale.
 Major commodities hauled include chemicals, minerals, plastics, and steel.